Kumudini Lakhia: Career

-She started her career dancing with Ram Gopal as he toured the West, bringing Indian dance to the eyes of people abroad for the first time, and then became a dancer and choreographer in her own right.
+Lakhia started her career dancing with Ram Gopal as he toured the West, bringing Indian dance to the eyes of people abroad for the first time, and then became a dancer and choreographer in her own right.
 She learned first from various gurus of Jaipur gharana, and then from Shambhu Maharaj.

-She is particularly known for her multi-person choreographies.
+She was particularly known for her multi-person choreographies.
 Some of her most famous choreographies include Dhabkar (Pulse), Yugal (The Duet), and Atah Kim (Where Now?), which she performed at the annual Kathak Mahotsav in Delhi in 1980.
 She was also a choreographer in the Hindi film, Umrao Jaan (1981), along with Gopi Krishna.